Rob0xFF/MiniCompleteTankLight/README.md

 https://github.com/sudar/Arduino-Makefile

 Individual Makefile is located besides the main.cpp file.

-Additionally, we will need to manually add placement new to the core files, because for some reason this is not included in the original distribution.
+This might be edited to fit your environment.

 # PCB